katnegermis/AdvancedComputerNetworks/assignment1/assignment1.md

 \begin{align*}
     BDP &= bandwidth \cdot latency \Rightarrow\\
-    BDP &= 100\ Mb/s \cdot 2.567\ s = 256.7\ Mb = 32.0875\ MB
+    BDP &= 100\ Mb/s \cdot \frac{2.567}{2}\ s = 128.35\ Mb = 16.04\ MB
 \end{align*}

 c)
 ----
-Assuming that TCP is used and that a connection is already established, we need to wait one latency for the first packet to arrive at the receiver and one latency for the last acknowledgement to arrive at the sender.
+Assuming that TCP is used and that a connection is already established, we need to wait one latency for the first packet to arrive at the receiver and one latency for the last acknowledgment to arrive at the sender.
 I will also assume that the transfer rate is constant
 \begin{align*}
     Transmission time &= RTT + Time to transfer file Transmission time &= 2.567 + \frac{25 \cdot 8\ Mb}{100\ Mb/s} = 4.567